Arrbat/Arrbat/README.md

 - 👋 Hi, I’m Artur.
-- 👀 I’m interested in embedded development and cybersecurity.
+- 👀 I’m interested in development and cybersecurity.
-- 🌱 I’m currently learning c++, qt framework.
+- 🌱 I’m currently learning c++, cybersec.
 - 📫 How to reach me:

   email: arturbartaprivate@gmail.com

   Telegram: @Arrbat01

-Like cookies and dogs

 <!---
 Arrbat/Arrbat is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.